Frequently Asked Questions

-We offer a limited number of bursaries.
+We offer a limited number of reduced fee bursaries.
 As a private tertiary institution, we receive no subsidies from the government.
 Therefore, we are totally dependent on donor funding for these bursaries.
-As and when funds become available, bursaries are awarded to deserving applicants.
-For more information contact firstname.lastname@example.org
+As and when funds become available, reduced fee bursaries are awarded to deserving applicants.
+For more information contact email@example.com

-We offer most undergraduate courses within a term-based timetable (for exceptions, see the discussion of ‘Year Courses’ just below).
+We offer most undergraduate courses within a term-based timetable.
 The academic year begins on 1 February and is divided into four terms: Term 1, 1 February to 30 April; Term 2, 1 May to 30 July; Term 3, 1 August to 30 October; and Term 4, 1 November to 30 January.

 Most of the first, second, and third year courses are self-contained, and therefore do not require textbooks.
 We provide a reader containing all the required readings for each course.